llord1/llord1.github.io/Introductory.md

 In summary, Creole is complex as it is an amalgamation of different languages adapted for survival and solidified through generations of oral and written communication.
 David Frank's paper on *Sources of St. Lucian Creole Vocabulary* piqued my interest, particularly the section on *Vocabulary of Unknown Origin*.
 I became intrigued by the complexity and mysteries within Saint Lucian creole / "Kwéyòl" and hoped to explore it through data science tools and techniques.

 Currently, I am leaning towards using multilingual NLP to combat the challenges of creole conservation; to create a language detection and translation model capable of tracing the origin of Saint Lucian creole "Kwéyòl", via supervised and unsupervised statistical machine translation.
 However, to do so, I must explore and understand the underlying language structures, such as dependency parsing, treebanks, and sentiment semantic indexing on multilingual data.
+For example, of the two types of linguistic structures, dependency parsing can be viewed as more applicable to multilinguality, as it demonstrates the relationships between words in a straightforward way.
+Phrase structure can be viewed as difficult to define in languages with free word order.

 Additionally, effective language detection and translation models for creole may address topics on word sense disambiguation; particularly the problems polysemy poses to sentiment analysis and how that impacts machine translation in low-resource languages.
 Phrase-based parsing techniques may also impact the model's accuracy(adequacy and fluency of translation).